 This is where things start to get complicated.
 Using “svn git clone” you cannot specify that the trunk got moved around.
 Now, you must fix it in the dumpfile first.
 The good news is that you can do this.
 The script to do this is actually the same as the script above for the trivial case.
 However, there are now some additional tweaks we need to make to the dumpfile.

 Things can get even more complicated than this as well.
 Imagine if you moved a file to a location that was filtered out in the original dump because it’s not part of the project you want to recreate.
-But then the file got moved back in to the project that you do want to recreate.
+But then the file got moved back into the project that you do want to recreate.
 In those cases, you actually need to create a dump that contains the parts that you don’t (eventually) want, at least for now.
-Then, one suggestion is to move those folder locations using the tricks above to a temporary folder in the new “trunk”, as in “trunk/svn-git-migration/<folder-to-delete-later”.
+One suggestion is to move those folder locations using the tricks above to a temporary folder in the new “trunk”, as in “trunk/svn-git-migration/”, which is a folder you will delete later.
 This will allow you to preserve the file moves during the recreation of the repo.
 After you make the new repo (see below), you can then SVN-delete the temporary folder right before you convert to git.

 You can also use these tricks to deal with externals.
 This section describes how to handle when you moved some stuff around in a “master” repo to share it between some projects.
 Git has submodules and subtrees if you want to preserve and SVN “externals” as its own repo but let’s suppose that instead, you want to make it look like the contents of the externals file never moved around at all, so you can create one new repo with all the history of the externals too.
 Let’s suppose you started with: